 Student academic records are maintained in the Office of the Registrar.
 Unofficial copies of academic records are available for guidance purposes to students and their advisors.
 All student records are maintained in compliance with the standards and guidelines of The Family Educational Rights and Privacy Act of 1974, Federal Law 93-380.

 Permits are valid from August 15th one year through August 15th of the next year.
 After securing a permit at the Department of Public Safety, charges are assessed to the student’s account at the Office of Student Accounts.
 Faculty and staff are required to prepay and bring their receipt along with their ID when picking up their permit.
 Permits must be displayed by hanging in the rear view mirror so the number can be read through the front windshield from the outside; they may not be taped on the vehicle or laid on the dash or seat.
 These permits can be moved from vehicle to vehicle.
-Permits are the responsibility of the purchaser and must be removed prior to sale or transfer of the vehicle, upon termination of employment or withdrawal from the university.
+Permits are the responsibility of the purchaser and must be removed prior to sale or transfer of the vehicle, upon termination of employment or withdrawal from the University.
 Only one permit per individual can be purchased unless the prior permit was lost or stolen.
 The reported lost or stolen permit will be invalid.
 There is no refund for permit cost.
 The registration fee, penalties and fines are published in the ATU parking map.

 Temporary permits are available at the Department of Public Safety for faculty, staff and students who have misplaced their permits.
-These permits are provided at no cost and are valid for a maximum of seven days.

 A student who wishes to withdraw from school during a semester is required to follow the official withdrawal procedure which requires submitting a written request to the Office of the Registrar.
 Students who withdraw without following this required procedure will have their grades recorded as “F.” If a student withdraws officially, the procedure for recording grades is identical with that for dropping an individual course, as described in this section under the heading “Adding/Dropping Courses.”
 If a student withdraws from school during the final two weeks of a semester, the Vice President for Academic Affairs may waive the requirement that grades of “F” be recorded if the circumstances forcing a withdrawal justify special consideration.